Things to do in the Isle of Man

 Friends Day Out at Douglas Quay

 Douglas Quay is one of the most picturesque and atmospheric spots in the capital.
-It’s where the locals park their boats, and it’s quite amusing checking out all the weird and wonderful names.

 It’s especially energetic during the summer when the plentiful bars & restaurants spill out onto the streets.
 You’ll find teems of people alongside the water edge enjoying a pint and soaking up the sun.

-15. Visit the Gaiety Theatre
+14. Visit the Gaiety Theatre

 Gaiety Theatre IOM